 - Maintain contact throughout the year with chapters running APR study groups to identify members who plan to become APR candidates and request Readiness Review panels at the Seminar.

-- Work with NSPRA to coordinate and schedule a set number (to be determined) of Readiness Review panels at the 2013 NSPRA Seminar in San Diego, Calif.
+- Work with NSPRA to coordinate and schedule a set number (to be determined) of Readiness Review panels at the 2014 NSPRA Seminar in Baltimore, Md.

 - Identify and recruit members with APRs to serve as Readiness Review panelists in their state/region and at the Seminar.

 - Serve on Readiness Review panels at the Seminar and at the local/regional level when possible.

 - Be able to explain the steps involved in becoming accredited to interested candidates.

 - Thoroughly understand the Readiness Review Panel process and become familiar with the coaching guide.